RohanS14/motif-find/README.md

-# Bioinformatics-course
+# motif-find
-Three different algorithms to find regulatory motifs in DNA.
+Implementations of three different algorithms to find regulatory motifs in DNA.
-Done as part of an online Coursera course by UC Davis - https://www.coursera.org/learn/bioinformatics
+My final project for a <a href="https://www.coursera.org/learn/bioinformatics">course</a> by UC Davis.